Income protection insurance

 ‘Any occupation whatsoever’

-The terms of an income protection policy may state that the customer will only receive benefits if they are unable to carry out any occupation at all.
+The terms of an income protection policy may state that the customer will only get benefits if they’re unable to carry out any occupation at all.

-A strict interpretation of this could lead to an unfair outcome, so we’ll carefully consider the circumstances of each individual case to decide whether the insurer has acted reasonably.
+A strict interpretation of this could lead to an unfair outcome.
+So we’ll carefully consider the circumstances of each individual case to decide whether the you’ve acted reasonably.

-We’ll check that this term was clearly explained to the customer when the policy was sold, by considering:
+We’ll check that this term was clearly explained to the customer when the policy was sold.
+We’ll do this by considering:

 - the policy documentation